NancyJayne/RecoveryTools/README.md

 firebase functions:secrets:set RECAPTCHA_SECRET_KEY
 ```

-For local emulators you can export `RECAPTCHA_SECRET_KEY` in your shell before starting the emulators.
+For local testing with the emulators, add `RECAPTCHA_SECRET_KEY` to your `.env` file so tokens can be verified.

 ## License